toddfast/js-template/README.md

 js-template
 =========

-JsTemplate (http://code.google.com/p/google-jstemplate/) is a client-side JavaScript templating framework originally developed by Google.
-It has unique features such as the ability for authors to write templates in valid (X)HTML, and the ability to repeatedly (re)fill templates by determining and managing diffs to previously rendered template instances.
+js-template is a powerful jQuery-based JavaScript templating framework.
+This project is an updated and modernized reincarnation of Google's original JsTemplate project (http://code.google.com/p/google-jstemplate/). js-template has unique features such as the ability for authors to write templates in valid (X)HTML, allowing validation and proper separation of view and controller logic, as well as the ability to repeatedly and efficiently (re)fill templates by determining and managing diffs to previously rendered template instances.

-The original JsTemplate appears to no longer be under active development, and uses a number of undesirable patterns.
-I've updated and adapted the library in a number of ways described below.

 To familiarize yourself with the basic library and its usage, please read the original documentation at http://code.google.com/apis/jstemplate/docs/howto.html.
-Once you understand the basic concepts, refer to the following changes for our version:
+Once you understand the basic concepts, refer to the following changes js-template:

 ## Changes to JsTemplate